httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 MUST create the ASCII serialisation of the corresponding request's origin (as per {{!RFC6454}}, Section 6.2) and remove it from the connection's Origin Set, if present.

+Note:

+: A server that acts as an alternative service {{?RFC7838}} might remove the origin that a client creates the connection for by sending an ORIGIN frame.
+The single value that is in the newly-initialized Origin Set will contain the port of the alternative service rather than that of the origin.
+For instance, a client making requests for "https://example.com" that is directed to an alternative at ("h2", "x.example.net", "8443") will seed the origin set with "https://example.com:8443".
+This problem can be avoided by explicitly including an origin with the correct port in the ORIGIN frame.

 ## Authority, Push and Coalescing with ORIGIN {#authority}